rebelot/heirline.nvim/cookbook.md

     evaluated by indicating their indexes (eg: `{1, 3, 2}`).
 It makes most sense to modify this attribute from within `init` function using the `self` parameter to dynamically pick the children to evaluate.
+- `fallthrough`:
+  - Type: `boolean`
+  - Description: If `true` (default), the component will try to evaluate all of its children, when `false`, the evaluation will stop at the first child that has no `condition`, or which condition evaluates to `true`.
+This is useful to create branches for [conditional statuslines](#putting-it-all-together-conditional-statuslines).
+  - Default: `true`
 - `init`:
   - Type: `function(self) -> any`
   - Description: This function is called whenever a component is evaluated